Find a code or term

 - PW2 – Work Permit Application (PW2).
 The DOB form used to request a work permit after a job application is approved.

 - RPIE – (Real Property Income and Expense).
 It is an annual report that some NYC property owners must file with the Department of Finance to show income and expenses for a property.
+The RPIE-2025 filing deadline is June 1, 2026.

 - SET – Special Enforcement Team at DOB - This unit focuses on illegal and unsafe construction, repeat offenders, and complicated enforcement cases.